bloodlinealpha/scikit-learn-nhl/examples/teams/readme.md

 ## Introduction
-In this project, we will analyze historical NHL game data and build a machine learning model (Classification) to predict the outcome of games in the upcoming 2023/24 season.
-The model will classify each game as either a win or a loss based on various features.
+In this project, we will analyze historical NHL game data and build machine learning models (Classification) to predict the outcome of games for the 2023/24 season.
+The models will classify each game as either a win or a loss based on various features.

 - Data is obtained using the NHL API